How much is my house really worth?

 Accurate_Home_Value_List_Price_Judi_Wright_Team

 Deriving an accurate value for your home involves many steps and is part science, mixed with the art of a well-experienced and knowledgeable real estate agent.
-Although each agent is different and may have different methods, those with experience can provide a great deal of benefit when selling your home.
+Although each agent is different and may have other methods, those with experience can provide a great deal of benefit when selling your home.

 Secrets of a Winning Pricing Process

 1. The first step in the process is for the realtor to meet with you to view and inspect your home.
-The agent will make detailed notes about home condition, options, upgrades, and features.
+The agent will make detailed notes about the home condition, options, upgrades, and features.
 These detailed notes help the agent find houses that are comparable to yours for a more accurate Comparative Market Analysis on the property.
 Additionally, an agent that specializes in your neighborhood knows what features are in demand and will use this information in your pricing strategy.

-2. Next, the agent will verify the specifications and details of your property against several databases including the tax roll.
-Experienced agents know how to look for discrepancies for things such as incorrect square footage listed on tax rolls which can lead to inaccurate values.
+2. Next, the agent will verify the specifications and details of your property against several databases, including the tax roll.
+Experienced agents know how to look for discrepancies for things such as incorrect square footage listed on tax rolls, which can lead to inaccurate values.

-3. Next, comes the magic combination of art and science.
+3. Next comes the magic combination of art and science.
 Your agent will analyze your property against other comps from the neighborhood, area, and city to find properties that most closely match your property.
-While many online estimators just match on size and neighborhood, your agent will take a deep dive into the many other factors that contribute to the overall value.
+While many online estimators match on size and neighborhood, your agent will take a deep dive into the many other factors that contribute to the overall value.
 This is where those detailed notes we mentioned earlier really come in handy.

 4. The last step of estimating your list price is to study the competition.
 Real estate agents study other properties with an active listing, properties that recently sold, as well as pending or delisted properties.
 Looking in-depth at the number of days on the market, list price versus sales price, amenities, and other key factors for these homes will help the agent get a solid framework for estimating your home value.